 04. Defining the link with the original

-Before starting my painting I analysed the original painting.
-I was keen to identify Waterhouse's elements that I wanted to keep, and those that I'm happy to modify.
+Before starting my painting, I analysed the original painting.
+I was keen to identify which of Waterhouse's elements I wanted to keep, and those that I was happy to modify.

-I decide to recreate the original dress of the lady, the drapery on the boat, the lamp and some elements of the boat.
-Now that these ideas are clear in my mind, I can start to define the first sketch.
+I decided to recreate the original dress of the lady, the drapery on the boat, the lamp and some elements of the boat.
+Once these ideas were clear in my mind, I started to define the first sketch.

 05. Coloured paper